 The ACPR is a public authority without legal personality.
-The French Central Bank (the Central Bank) plays a key role in the functioning of the ACPR, which is chaired by the governor of the Central Bank, and the administrative staff are seconded from the Central Bank.
+The French Central Bank plays a key role in the functioning of the ACPR, which is chaired by the governor of the Central Bank.

 In accordance with Regulation (EU) No. 806/2014, since 1 January 2016, the authority to implement a bank resolution in France is shared between the national resolution authority, which is the resolution college within the ACPR, and the Single Resolution Board.

-Banks and investment service providers also fall within the remit of the French Market Authority (AMF), which supervises compliance with professional rules relating to the provision of investment services and asset management activities.
+Banks may also fall within the remit of the French Market Authority (AMF), which supervises compliance with professional rules relating to the provision of investment services and asset management activities.

-The provision of banking services in France requires a licence that is granted by the ECB, while the provision of investment services requires a licence obtained from the ACPR.
+The regular provision of banking services (i.e., credit transactions and deposit taking) to third parties in France requires a licence that is granted by the ECB, while the regular provision of investment services to third parties, that does not fall within the scope of a banking licence (see below), requires an investment firm licence obtained from the ACPR.
+Where a banking licence provides the ability to carry out investment services, the AMF may also be asked to send its observations to the ACPR or to approve the programme of activities of the entity in the context of the licensing procedure.
 Portfolio management companies must be authorised by the AMF.

 Banks and investment firms licensed in a Member State of the European Economic Area (EEA) benefit from a mutual recognition procedure and are authorised to provide banking or investment services in France through a branch or by virtue of the free provision of services subject to the procedures required in their home state and to the competent authority being informed of the provision of those services.
 A non-EEA bank may either apply for a licence or establish a representative office in France, but only to provide information, liaison or representation services to French customers (i.e., not to carry out any banking operations in France).
 The competent authority must be notified of the opening of a representative office.